FlowFuse/website/src/blog/2024/04/using-mongodb-with-node-red.md

 - Drag the change node onto the canvas.
 In the change node, set `msg.payload` as the following JSON object:

+Note:- *Please note that the comments provided are for explanation purposes only and should not be copied along with the code*

 ```json
 [
     // Specifying the criteria to identify the document to update, based on its _id field